broadinstitute/wdl-ide/README.md

 When you no longer see the log messages, the IDE is running and you can navigate to it in a browser at this address: [localhost:3000](http://localhost:3000).

-## License

-This project is **not yet licensed** for external use.

-However, we anticipate a BSD-type license could be obtained in the near future.